mauno-j-ronkko/sharkC64/README.md

 It is published under [MIT License](LICENSE).

 This is a work in progress, and updates are published frequently.
-The first official release is the [version 2.0](https://github.com/mauno-j-ronkko/sharkC64/releases/tag/2.0).
+The current official release is the [version 2.0](https://github.com/mauno-j-ronkko/sharkC64/releases/tag/2.0).
 The most recent release is available in [Releases](https://github.com/mauno-j-ronkko/sharkC64/releases).